prolificdee99/student_tracking_app/README.md

 #Student Tracking App
 The Student Tracking App is a Python program designed to help students track their activities, homework completion, and studying habits.
 It allows users to input a student's information, add activities, and monitor progress.
+Also there is a part when the user inputs he or she has not the assignment or studied and then the program encourages the students for positive work

 #Table of Contents
 Features